chaohstat/FGWAS/readme.txt

 A.Pipeline: run the following scripts in order in python3:
 0.preparation
-  0.1 modify PATH in the following 3 scripts into your path containing all python scripts contained in this package 0.2 create the file directory structure (as in section B) 0.3 prepare input data (as under section B:data) 1_gsis.py [GSIS]
+  0.1 modify PATH in the following 3 scripts to your path that contains all python scripts in this package 0.2 create the file directory structure (as in section B) 0.3 prepare input data (as under section B:data) 1_gsis.py [GSIS]